w0/aggregator/README.md

 usage: aggregator command <arguments>
 	commands:
 		unfollow  stop following a feed.
 		reset     resets the database.
-Danger this remove all data. users     list all registered users.
+Note: this removes all data. users     list all registered users.
 		feeds     list all available rss feeds.
-		addfeed   add a rss feed to follow. follow    follow a feed added by a different user. following list feeds you are following.
+		addfeed   add an rss feed to follow. follow    follow a feed added by a different user. following list feeds you are following.
 		browse    list content from saved feeds.